 Finally, you have to remember why an item costs what it does.
 Some items are marked up in a silly way, but most small sustainable companies are pricing the right amount that they have to to accomodate the overhead to produce the item at that quality.
 There is a large amount of time that goes into design and product research to find the right fabrics, the right design, and to actually develop the sustainable nature of a product.
 Then you have to produce the product to that level of quality which will unfortunately always cost more.
 With all of these companies this means they are paying their producers and factory workers wages that are fair and usually supporting other parts of their communities through childcare and education as well.
 All of which costs money for a company.
 We have to remember when investing in our wardrobe that it is quality over quantity especially if we want to make an impact.
 How is our wardrobe serving us and the community around us?

 The one thing with cost I am asked the most though is did you just go out and invest in it all at once and the answer is no. I didn’t wake up one spring and say I am buying sustainably and dropped a few thousand dollars.
 I cannot do that.
-That said, I slowly over time as one item needs replacing I replace it with a sustainable item.
+That said, I slowly over time as one item needs replacing I replace it with a sustainable item, such as the ones on Wadav.
 It is that simple.
 I decided instead one day to start making the essentials my investment.

 Another question I receive from a lot of women is what I did through transitional periods of my body as a mom.
 I was really sad when I realized I had just bought a brand new pair of expensive, made in America denim that I didn’t know if I would ever fit into again.
 But what I was happy about was a lot of pieces I had invested in over the years still fit till nearly the last few months.
 Maintaining a wardrobe of loose fitting and oversized pieces meant I had a lot to choose from.
 The only pieces I ended up purchasing were two pairs of maternity pants and a dress.
 The rest of my wardrobe was my own.
 I ended up after pregnancy purchasing a few transitional items that weren’t conscious but knowing I would need them for less than a year made me not want to invest.
 Also, I am not sure if other women have felt this way, but I really didn’t want to keep those items from that year afterward, they held poor ideas of my body and feelings about myself for some odd reason.
 In retrospect what I would suggest is instead of buying new, I would go to a resale store and purchase some transitional items so I am not investing a lot, but not encouraging fast fashion.
 That is what I plan to do the next time around for a few new items.